Elizabeth Thaibinh’s foundation, Wildflower Home, is helping single mothers and their families in Thailand

 “My experience founding and directing Wildflower Home along with the skills I’m gaining in my master’s program will help me be an even stronger leader for my next career,” Elizabeth said.
 “I don’t know what my future holds, but with my own convictions and the help of this degree, I am confident I will be ready for it.”

-Learn more about how Regis University can help you answer your calling.
+Learn more about how a Regis University MNM degree can help you find - and answer - your calling.